-- RQ1: Does CaCTUs enforce our privacy requirements, while offering the same feature set found in commercial systems? - RQ2: Is CaCTUs easy to use for end users?

-- RQ3: Can CaCTUs operate at sufficient resolution, frame rate, and latency to meet the needs of smart camera system owners?
+- RO1: Does CaCTUS enforce our privacy requirements, while offering the same feature set of commercial systems? - RQ2: Is CaCTUs easy to use for end users? - RO3: Can CaCTUS operate at sufficient resolution, frame rate, and latency to meet the needs of users?